 An in-house developed algorithm was applied on the raw DCE-MRI data to correct for any artifacts caused by physiological motion.17, 20 All images (axial T2-weighted, T1-weighted, post-contrast T1-weighted, and DCE-MRI) were co-registered using a 2-step non-rigid image registration technique.
 Regions of interest (ROIs) were drawn on solid tissue components of the largest nodal mass on all slices of post-contrast T1-weighted images encompassing the metastatic node.
 While drawing these ROIs, necrotic/cystic or hemorrhagic regions as well as surrounding blood vessels were avoided.
-Pharmacokinetic analysis of DCE-MRI data was performed for each voxel in the selected ROIs using generalized kinetic model (GKM) as proposed by Tofts and Kermode.28, 29 Pharmacokinetic parametric maps such as volume transfer constant (Ktrans), volume fraction of extracellular-extravascular space in tissues (Ve) and volume fraction of plasma space in tissues (Vp) were obtained in all the cases.
+Pharmacokinetic analysis of DCE-MRI data was performed for each voxel in the selected ROIs using the extended generalized kinetic model (GKM) as proposed by Tofts and Kermode.28, 29 Pharmacokinetic parametric maps such as volume transfer constant (Ktrans), volume fraction of extracellular-extravascular space in tissues (Ve) and volume fraction of plasma space in tissues (Vp) were obtained in all the cases.
 Mean values of parameters (Ktrans, Ve, Vp) were computed from the largest node as mentioned above.

 Color and power Doppler sonographic images from the same metastatic lymph nodes were digitally analyzed to obtain blood flow (BF), blood volume (BV) and % area perfused values using an approach described earlier.30